pancanin/cpplox/README.md

 - It would be good to warn users if they input a floating point number which overflows the supported precision in our language.
 For this, we have to introduce a BigDecimal type of object.
 - Statement visitor does not get loaded - maybe it is a problem with cmake.
+- Multiple statements on one line do not work well!
+It seems that only the first one is considered.
+Maybe I should introduce semicolon.

 ## Improvements Plan